josefernandoferreiragomes/ProxyClientGenerator/ReadMe.md

 ### 3.1.
 Generate the Web API Client Proxy Using NSwag

-Create a file named `GenerateApiProxy.cmd` (in the solution folder or in a dedicated “scripts” folder):
+Create a file named `GenerateApiProxy.cmd` (in the solution folder or in a dedicated â€œscriptsâ€ folder):

 ```cmd
 @echo off